sgatewood/resume/rendered/resume.md

 #### **Software Engineering Intern**, Uber Advanced Technologies Group
 (Pittsburgh, PA) May 2019 - August 2019
-- Developed and benchmarked alternate implementations for a key-value store using various database technologies (e.g. LevelDB, Sqlite3).
+- Developed and benchmarked alternate implementations for a key-value store in C++ using various database technologies (e.g. LevelDB, Sqlite3).
 - Presented results to Uber ATG software engineers.

 #### **Teaching Assistant - Introduction to Programming**, University of Virginia